 Pharmacy schools may accept students with as few as 90 hours (6 semesters) of credit; however, having a bachelor's degree helps a student be more competitive in the application cycle.
 Regardless of the timeline in which a student applies, all students must declare an academic major while enrolled at Southern Miss.

-Many students select a major in the sciences, such as Biological Sciences, Biomedical Sciences, or Biochemistry.
+Many students select a major in the sciences, such as Biological Sciences, Biomedical Sciences, or Chemistry (Biochemistry Emphasis).
 Any major is acceptable, however, including majors in the social sciences, humanities, and business.
 Students will have to incorporate their pharmacy school prerequisites into their major degree plan, with the help of their major advisor and the pre-professional advisor.

 Some students already have a B.A. or B.S. or above and decide to pursue becoming a pharmacist.
 It is recommended that such students visit the pre-professional office for additional advisement.
 It is common for these students to take their missing prerequisite courses for pharmacy school here at USM as post-baccalaureate students, work on the other non-course requirements while taking courses, prepare for and take the PCAT, and then apply to pharmacy school(s).